sdiehl/galois-field/README.md

 ### Binary fields

-A Galois field of the form GF(2^m) for big positive m is a sum of x^n for a non-empty set of 0 \< n \< m.
+A Galois field of the form GF(2^m) for big positive m is a sum of X^n for a non-empty set of 0 \< n \< m.
 For computational efficiency in cryptography, an element of a **binary field** can be represented by an integer that represents a bit string.

 For example, X^8 + X^4 + X^3 + X + 1 can be represented as the integer 283 that represents the bit string 100011011.